drbtlr/beating-the-odds/docs/beating-the-odds-code.md

 #### Step 1: Prepare data for analysis

-This beating-the-odds analysis uses a multilevel framework that incorporates school-level information into the modeling process.
+This BTO analysis uses a multilevel framework that incorporates school-level information into the modeling process.
 To prepare the analytical dataset, we calculated school averages within each school year.
-These variables where then centered using the grand mean of each variable.
+These variables were then centered using the grand mean of each variable.
+We centered variables to aid in the interpretation of the school intercepts.

 *Note:* We recognize that grand-mean centering may not be an appropriate option for your analysis.
 We encourage you to explore other centering techniques for multilevel modeling.
 Gelman and Hill's [Data Analysis Using Regression and Multilevel/Hierarchical Models](http://www.stat.columbia.edu/~gelman/arm/) and Raudenbush and Bryk's [Hierarchical Linear Models](https://us.sagepub.com/en-us/nam/hierarchical-linear-models/book9230) provide further details on the different centering techniques as well as the advantages and disadvantages of their use in multilevel modeling.